ylansegal/game_of_life/README.md

 Conway's Game of Life Simulation.

 This is my take on the game of life.
-Rules according to [Wikipedia][1]
+Rules according to [Wikipedia][1].
+Tested on Ruby 2.0

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'game_of_life'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install by using rubygems:

     $ gem install game_of_life

 ## Usage

-Play, be running:
+Play by running.

 $ game_of_life